Biden sets $1.9 - $2.2 trillion price range for social safety net bill in call with House progressives

 According to a source, during the meeting, the lawmakers discussed possible ways to reach that range, including shortening the duration of some of the programs in the Build Back Better Act, rather than choosing fewer programs and fully funding them.
 The progressives hope that popular programs would then be renewed down the line, as they're about to expire.

-The source said the White House raised means testing as another way to bring down the cost, but the lawmakers raised concerns about the difficulty of means-testing some of the programs.
+The source said the White House raised means testing as another way to bring down the cost, but the lawmakers voiced concerns about the difficulty of means-testing some of the programs.

 One member who attended the meeting, however, told CBS News the call was "less about a number and more about priorities."
 The lawmaker characterized the discussion as "productive" and said Mr. Biden "reiterated his belief that it's important that we get both bills passed, and that they are really one agenda — the Build Back Better agenda."